-Surrogate membership to SASS is FREE, and we will cover any additional charges you incur to apply, such as a GP report and your National Police check.
+Surrogate membership is FREE, and we will cover any costs you incur to apply, such as a GP report and your National Police check.

-Surrogates must be a minimum of 25 years old in most states (18 in the ACT and SA).
-There is no maximum age limit for surrogates, however you must be eligible to be treated by a fertility clinic.
+- Age Surrogates must be a minimum of 25 years old in most states (18 in the ACT).
+There is no maximum age limit for surrogates.

-Intended parents must be unable to sustain a pregnancy personally.
+Intended Parents (IPs) must be unable to sustain a pregnancy personally.

-If applicable, intended parents must have exhausted their options to conceive themselves, and not be trying to create their family in other ways while undergoing a surrogacy journey (e.g. personal IVF or adoption).
+- If applicable, intended parents must have exhausted their options to conceive themselves, and not be trying to create their family in other ways (e.g. personal IVF or adoption).

-Same sex male couples will also need a letter from their GP.
-Australia classes same sex couples as ‘Socially Infertile’ and as such, a letter is required to state this.
+- Same sex male couples will also need a letter from their GP.

-Intended parents who are in a long term relationship or married can apply in all states.
-Single applicants are eligible in most states (except the ACT and SA).
-We do expect this to change in SA shortly with the legal reforms being undertaken there.
+Relationship Status Intended parents who are in a long term relationship or married can apply in all states.
+Single applicants are eligible in most states (except the ACT).

-Intended Parents must both be resident in the Australia, and be living together.
+Residency Where Intended Parents are a couple, they must both be a resident in Australia, and be living together.